Since going zero waste, many people have asked me: Why do I need to go zero waste when we can recycle instead?

 - How carts must be placed

-2) Get to know the rules like you’re studying for a test.
+2) Get to know the rules.

 Every municipal recycling entity should have specific details on their recycling program.
 Every city’s rules are different!
 You should be able to find the information you need on your city’s website; if you can’t locate it, get in contact with someone who can send you details directly.